-You can put together very basic goat housing from materials that you may already have on your property right now.
+You can put together a very basic goat housing from materials that you may already have on your property right now.

 Although, some people will prefer to house their goats in a more enclosed building such as a goat shed.
 Basically, goats need a house for shade in the summer and protection from rain as well as the cold in the winter time.

 A 3 sided goat house can give your goats plenty of air movement and it's relatively inexpensive to make if you have the necessary tools and skills.

 Housing for goats does not have to be elaborate, but is must satisfy the basic needs of your goats.
 And a small house is economical when you are first starting out.

 However, a more sturdy goat shed will provide more protection and make a great house for your dairy goats.

 The comfort zone for dairy goats is between 55 and 70 degrees F, so make

 sure to keep your goat's house at a nice comfy temperature.